Freetrade: History

-Freetrade was founded in 2016 by Adam Dodds and Davide Fioranelli.
-In October 2017, the company obtained a license from the Financial Conduct Authority.
+Freetrade was founded in 2016 by Adam Dodds, Davide Fioranelli and André Mohamed.
+In October 2017, the company obtained a licence from the Financial Conduct Authority.
 It launched an iOS app in October 2018, followed by an Android version in April 2019.
 A Forbes review described Freetrade's app as "a challenger stock trading app built for the Instagram age," praising its accessibility while criticizing its lack of financial charting tools and the initial absence of US-listed securities.

 In 2019, venture capital firm Molten Ventures participated in Freetrade's $15 million Series A funding round.

-In 2018, CTO and co-founder André Mohamed departed, while Viktor Nebehaj, an early crowdfunding investor, joined as chief marketing officer.
+In 2018, co-founder and CTO André Mohamed departed, while Viktor Nebehaj, an early crowdfunding investor, joined as chief marketing officer.
 Ian Fuller joined as VP of Engineering from Snapchat in 2018 and left in 2021.
-In July 2023, Freetrade EU head Jordan Sinclair was hired as UK head by Robinhood Markets, Freetrade's principal rival.
+In July 2023, Freetrade EU head Jordan Sinclair was hired to lead Robinhood Markets in the UK, joining a rival of Freetrade.

-Freetrade experienced significant growth during the COVID-19 pandemic, further benefiting from the GameStop short squeeze in early 2021.
+Freetrade grew during the COVID-19 pandemic, and also benefited from the GameStop short squeeze in early 2021.

 Freetrade has relied heavily on crowdfunding: between 2017 and 2019, it raised over £10 million from individual investors.
 A sixth crowdfunding campaign in May 2020 raised an additional £7 million.

 The company's $69 million Series B funding round was announced in March 2021, led by Left Lane Capital, with participation from L Catterton and Molten Ventures.
-Despite reaching quarterly trading volumes exceeding £1 billion in May 2021, 1 million registered users by October, and £1 billion in assets under administration by November, the company reported a net loss of £17.1 million for the year.
+Despite quarterly trading volumes exceeding £1 billion in May 2021, 1 million registered users by October, and £1 billion in assets under administration by November, the company reported a net loss of £17.1 million for the year.

-In 2022, Freetrade struggled to attract new investors at a higher valuation.
-As a result, it raised funds through a crowdfunded convertible loan note.
-After securing £30 million via Crowdcube, the company's valuation fell 65% to £225 million.
-The year ended with a net loss of £28.8 million, marking one of the company's worst financial performances.
+In 2022, Freetrade struggled to find new backers at a targeted £700 million valuation amid a broader downturn in tech funding.
+The company instead raised £30 million from existing investors through a Crowdcube convertible loan note in May 2022 and, in September 2022, cut approximately 15% of its staff to extend its cash runway.
+Its valuation was later cut by 65% to £225 million in a 2023 crowdfunding round.
+For its financial year ended 30 September 2022, Freetrade reported a net loss of £39.8 million.

-Initially, Freetrade had plans to expand across Europe, beginning with Sweden, Ireland, and the Netherlands.
-A pan-European launch was scheduled for early 2023, but by 2024, the company withdrew from the Swedish market, and the planned launches in Ireland and the Netherlands never materialized.
+Freetrade initially planned to expand across Europe, beginning with Sweden, Ireland, and the Netherlands.
+A pan-European launch was scheduled for early 2023, but by 2024 the company had withdrawn from the Swedish market, while the planned launches in Ireland and the Netherlands had not materialised.

 In May 2024, CEO and co-founder Adam Dodds announced his resignation, with COO Viktor Nebehaj succeeding him.
-At the same time, Freetrade reported its first-ever profit, posting a gross profit of £12.3 million and an adjusted operating profit of £91,000 In October 2024, the company acquired the UK client base and assets of Australia-based online broker Stake for an undisclosed sum.
-At the end of 2024, Freetrade reported a 32% year-over-year revenue increase, reaching £27.5 million.
-By the end of 2024, the company had onboarded 720,000 customers with assets under administration of £2.5 billion.
+The previous month, Freetrade reported positive adjusted EBITDA for the first time, at approximately £100,000 for the first quarter of 2024.
+In October 2024, the company acquired the UK client base and assets of Australia-based online broker Stake for an undisclosed sum.
+At the end of 2024, Freetrade reported a 32% year-on-year revenue increase, reaching £27.5 million.
+By the end of 2024, the company had 720,000 customers and assets under administration of £2.5 billion.